jaredwelch1/CapstoneI/documentation/document.md

 * Body text
 * Raw html

-The library also has a memoization capability that we are using.
-This allows us to scrape only new articles for every subsequent scrape of a site.
+The library also has a memoization capability that is being used.
+This allows the scraper to scrape only new articles for every subsequent scrape of a site.

 **Scraper Code/Pseudocode**
 ```